phluid61/internet-drafts/file-scheme/draft.md

 includes a username and password in an access control string, they MAY be transcribed into the userinfo field of the authority ({{RFC3986}}, Section 3.2.1), security considerations ({{security}}) notwithstanding.

-## Translating file URI to ...

-TODO:

-* non-empty auth MAY be converted to UNC, or be accessed using magic, or be ignored/err
-* UNC path MAY be ignored/err
-* a path like /c:/.. or ///c:/..
-MAY be interpreted as a DOS drive letter

 ## Incompatible File Paths {#incompat}